numfocus/gsoc/2017/proposals/michal-habera.md

 * Get know FEniCS workflow.
 * Try custom DOLFIN compilation within Docker.
 * Study existing I/O module for XDMF output, current issues and pitfalls.
+* Study Pugi XML parser manual - a cornerstone of current XDMF I/O.
+* Study the XDMF3 specification.
 * Communicate with a mentor and FEniCS community on this issue.
-* Study the XDMF3 specification.

 ### May 29th - June 3rd

-* Edit the current XDMFFile class output methods in accordance with enhanced XDMF specification.
+* Edit the current XDMFFile class output methods in accordance with enhanced XDMF3 specification.
+* Clean and refactor current XDMFFile class.
+There are some places, where logic is unnecessary cloned, e.g. when adding XDMF node and version attributes.
+* Think of higher-order mesh IO.
+New XDMF IO model should respect possible-in-future higher-order mesh geometry.
+Currently, there is support for quadratic mesh (XDMFFile::build_mesh_quadratic), but it is not allowed in parallel.
 * Related issue [#759](https://bitbucket.org/fenics-project/dolfin/issues/759/more-xdmf-features-wanted)
 * Related issue [#488](https://bitbucket.org/fenics-project/dolfin/issues/488/add-support-xdmf-mesh-entity-attributes)
 * Related issue [#837](https://bitbucket.org/fenics-project/dolfin/issues/837/io-on-ghosted-meshes-buggy)
-* Think of higher-order mesh IO.
-New XDMF IO model should respect possible-in-future higher-order mesh geometry.
 * Work mostly with DOLFIN/dolfin/io/XDMFFile.\*, DOLFIN/dolfin/io/HDF5File.\*

 ### June 5th - June 9th

 * Develop a new C++ method to read in the XDMF from file in parallel.
 * Make sure the distribution of (checkpointed) restored data is correct.
+* Add close/clear/destroy function to XDMFFile, related issue [#390](https://bitbucket.org/fenics-project/dolfin/issues/390/add-close-clear-destroy-function-to)
+* Work mostly with DOLFIN/dolfin/io/XDMFFile.\*, DOLFIN/dolfin/io/HDF5File.\*

 ### June 12th - June 16th